If you made any changes in Pure these will be visible here soon.

 Community service

-Served as a peer reviewer for Nature; Lancet Planetary Health; PLOS Medicine; BMC Medicine; Lancet Regional Health - Western Pacific; Environment International; Science of Total Environment; Environmental Research; The Innovation; Chemosphere; Sustainable Cities and Society; International Journal of Biometeorology; Urban Climate.
-Member of the International Epidemiological Association, Australasian Epidemiological Association, and International Society of Environmental Epidemiology.
+Served as a peer reviewer for Nature; Lancet Planetary Health; PLOS Medicine; BMC Medicine; Lancet Regional Health - Western Pacific; Environment International; Environmental Science & Technology; Journal of Hazardous Materials; Science of Total Environment; Environmental Research; The Innovation; Chemosphere; Sustainable Cities and Society; International Journal of Biometeorology; Urban Climate.

 Expertise related to UN Sustainable Development Goals